let-def/texpresso/EDITOR-PROTOCOL.md

 ```

 An incremental update to a previously rendered page.
 Only the dirty rectangles (changed regions) are encoded as QOI images.
 Each rect has position `(x, y)`, size `(w, h)`, and a path to the QOI temp file.
 This is emitted when less than 50% of the page has changed since the last render.

+The initial implementation retains one previous raster, so dirty-rectangle
+updates apply only when the same page is rendered consecutively.
+Sixteen
+rectangles cap per-frame file/message fan-out; updates covering at least half
+the raster fall back to a full-page QOI.

 As with a full-page message, the receiver should delete every rectangle file after reading it.